pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/introduce-foreign-method.md

 ###

-1.en.
-Create a new method in the client class.
+1. Create a new method in the client class.

-2.en.
-In this method, create a parameter to which the object of the utility class will be passed.
+2. In this method, create a parameter to which the object of the utility class will be passed.
 If this object can be obtained from the client class, you do not have to create such a parameter.

-3.en.
-Extract the relevant code fragments to this method and replace them with method calls.
+3. Extract the relevant code fragments to this method and replace them with method calls.

-4.en.
-Leave a comment for the method, labeling it as <i>Foreign method</i> and requesting that the method be placed in a utility class if this becomes possible in the future.
+4. Leave a comment for the method, labeling it as *Foreign method*  and requesting that the method be placed in a utility class if this becomes possible in the future.